eftieell/intro_programming_2/src/chapters/functions/functions.md

 <img src="greet_user.png" alt="definition and use of greet_user() function" class="center", width="300">
 </figure>

 In the above code, lines 1-3 are the *definition* of the `greet_user()` function.
 Those lines define what you want python to do whenever `greet_user()` is called.
-On line 6, the `greet_user()` function is called.
+Similarly, lines 5-6 are the *definition* of the `main()` function.
+The first executable lines are lines 9-10.
+On line 10, the function `main()` is executed, which in turn, on line 6, calls the `greet_user()` function.
 So when python executes line 6, it puts `main()` on hold, jumps to line 1, and executes the contents of the `greet_user()` function.
 That's the moment that the user is asked for their name, and the greeting is output.
 After that completes, the running of the program reverts back to line 6 in `main()` and continues from there.

 ## Commenting functions